HmueGyi/vlm_SmolVLM/README.md

 # vlm_SmolVLM

-A tiny Visual-Language Model (VLM) demo repository with two example scripts:
+A minimal Visual-Language Model (VLM) demo.
+This repository contains two example scripts:

-- `A01_test_VLM.py` — run model inference on a single image (`photo1.jpg` by default).
+- `A01_test_VLM.py` — single-image VLM inference (example uses `photo1.jpg`).
-- `B01_VLM_CAM.py` — run a webcam demo that captures frames and runs the VLM in real time.
+- `B01_VLM_CAM.py` — interactive webcam demo: captures frames and lets you type questions in the terminal to describe the current frame.

-Prerequisites

-- Python 3.8 or newer
-- A suitable PyTorch wheel for your platform (CUDA-enabled if you have an NVIDIA GPU, or CPU-only)

-Installation
+Files and purpose

+- `A01_test_VLM.py`
+  - Loads an image, resizes it to reduce memory use, and runs the SmolVLM `image-text-to-text` pipeline.
+  - Note: the script contains an absolute image path.
+Either update `img_path` to point to `./photo1.jpg` in this repo or edit it to your image location.
+  - Example output: printed pipeline result (JSON-like list).

+- `B01_VLM_CAM.py`
+  - Opens the default webcam, shows a live window, and runs a background thread to capture frames.
+  - In the terminal you can type a question (for example: "What is in the image?") and the script will send the latest frame + text prompt to the VLM and print the response.
+  - Press `q` in the webcam window to stop the camera, or type `quit` / `q` / `exit` in the terminal to exit.

+Quickstart

-1. Create and activate a virtual environment (recommended):
+1. Create and activate a Python virtual environment (recommended):

-   python -m venv .venv && source .venv/bin/activate
+   python -m venv .venv
+   source .venv/bin/activate

-2. Install the dependencies listed in `requirements.txt`.
+2. Install dependencies:

    pip install -r requirements.txt

-Note about PyTorch

-PyTorch should be installed according to your CUDA/CPU setup.
-For example, for CUDA 11.8:

-   pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118

-If you don't have a GPU, install the CPU-only build (follow instructions on https://pytorch.org).

-Usage
+3. (Optional) Install a PyTorch wheel matching your CUDA/CPU setup if needed.

+Running the examples

-- Run inference on the example image:
+- Run the single-image script (make sure `img_path` points to an existing image):

   python A01_test_VLM.py